zenphantom/ml-git/docs/mlgit_commands.md

 <br>

 ```
-Usage: ml-git models checkout [OPTIONS] ML_ENTITY_TAG|ML_ENTITY
+Usage: ml-git datasets checkout [OPTIONS] ML_ENTITY_TAG

-  Checkout the ML_ENTITY_TAG|ML_ENTITY of a model set into user workspace.
+  Checkout the ML_ENTITY_TAG|ML_ENTITY of a dataset into user workspace.

 Options:
-  -l, --with-labels         The checkout associated labels  in user workspace
-                            as well.
-  -d, --with-dataset        The checkout associated dataset in user workspace
-                            as well.
+  --sample-type [group|range|random]
+  --sampling TEXT                 group: <amount>:<group> The group sample
+                                  option consists of amount and group used to
+                                  download a sample.
+                                  range: <start:stop:step>
+                                  The range sample option consists of start,
+                                  stop and step used to download a sample.
+The
+                                  start parameter can be equal or greater than
+                                  zero.The stop parameter can be 'all', -1 or
+                                  any integer above zero.
+                                  random:
+                                  <amount:frequency> The random sample option
+                                  consists of amount and frequency used to
+                                  download a sample.
+  --seed TEXT                     Seed to be used in random-based samplers.
-  --retry INTEGER           Number of retries to download the files from the
+  --retry INTEGER                 Number of retries to download the files from
-                            storage [default: 2].
+                                  the storage [default: 2].
   --force                         Force checkout command to delete
-                            untracked/uncommitted files from local repository.
+                                  untracked/uncommitted files from local
+                                  repository.
-  --bare                    Ability to add/commit/push without having the ml-
+  --bare                          Ability to add/commit/push without having
-                            entity checked out.
+                                  the ml-entity checked out.
   --version INTEGER               Number of artifact version to be downloaded
                                   [default: latest].
+  --fail-limit INTEGER            Define a limit of failures that the process
+                                  can have before it is aborted [default: no
+                                  limit].
   --verbose                       Debug mode

 ```

 Examples: